skoolkid/skoolkit/sphinx/source/commands.rst

 option.
 It simulates a freshly booted 48K ZX Spectrum running LOAD "".
 Whenever the Spectrum ROM's load routine at $0556 is called, a shortcut is taken by fast loading the next block on the tape.
 All other code (including any custom loader) is fully simulated.
-Simulation continues until either the program counter hits the start address given by the ``--start`` option, or the end of the tape is reached and one of the following conditions is satisfied:
+Simulation continues until the program counter hits the start address given by the ``--start`` option, or 10 minutes of simulated Z80 CPU time has elapsed, or the end of the tape is reached and one of the following conditions is satisfied:

 * a custom loader was detected
 * the program counter hits an address outside the ROM